 Potential For Abuse

+Lisdexamfetamine may have the ability to cause psychological dependence, meaning that its use could be habit-forming.
 At high doses, lisdexamfetamine has been reported to cause euphoria.
 Euphoria is also listed as a less common side effect of its use.

 Addiction treatment providers should factor in lisdexamfetamine’s potential for abuse if the medication is approved for the treatment of meth abuse.

-Get Help For Meth Addiction Today
+Other Treatment Options For Meth Addiction

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.